Putin says US list targets all Russians

 It also imposed sanctions on Iran and North Korea.

-In signing the act, Mr Trump attached a statement calling the measure "deeply flawed".

-"As president, I can make far better deals with foreign countries than Congress," he said.
+In signing the act, Mr Trump attached a statement calling the measure "deeply flawed" and said he could make "far better deals with foreign countries than Congress".

 Earlier on Monday, the US government argued the Caatsa law had already pushed governments around the world to cancel deals with Russia worth billions, suggesting that more sanctions were not required.